-By Toon Timbermont - Co-founder - over 4 years ago
+By Toon Timbermont - Co-founder - almost 5 years ago

 What should I put in this form?
 Why do I need to fill in this data again?
 Why does it take so long to get an answer on my request?
 Every single one of us recognizes these frustrations when thinking about the administrative procedures when dealing with our electricity provider, at the city hall, in the hospital, etc.

 But why is this still the case?
 How come that - in the digital age we are living in today - these problems still occur?
 This post will give you some insight into these questions and outlines how administration can be simplified.

 "Smart simplification requires breaking through the barriers of digital paper"

 Throughout history, paper has shaped our view on information modelling and sharing - so much so, that many digital processes and documents of today still rely on the paper paradigms:

 In a recent article, Forbes pinpoints the limitation of simply porting the solutions from paper to screens.